special-uor/palinsol/README.md

   dplyr::mutate(year = years, .before = 1)

-# Calculate the isolation values at the location of interest
+# Calculate the insolation values at the location of interest
 ## Set the latitude of interest
 lat <- 45.469951